-If I visit Mental Health and Counseling, will my parents, friends, or teachers find out?
+If I visit Student Mental Health and Counseling, will my parents, friends, or teachers find out?

 No. Everything you discuss with a mental health clinician, as well as other information about your treatment or diagnosis, is “privileged information” and cannot be given to any other person without your permission.